The Effingham Cross

 The Effingham Cross is said to be the worlds largest cross.

 Located in Effingham, Ill along Hwys 70 and 57 it has it's own welcome center and makes a great stop for travelers.
-Inside is more information including a video illustrating the construction.
+Inside the welcome center is more information including a video illustrating the construction.

 The Effingham Cross dedication was planned so that it would be on the darkest night of mid September and was held on the evening of September 16, 2001 with over 2000 people in attendance.
 This was only 5 days after the September 11 Terriorist bombings in NY.